Lincolnshire Senior Cup: The doldrum years, 1962–1968

 This period was marked by a lack of interest in the trophy.
 The main competition was not held in either the 1962–63 season or the 1964–65 season.
 In two seasons of this period, the trophy was shared after the final failed to reach a conclusion.
 The Senior 'A' Cup was only played for once in this timeframe, Gainsborough Trinity defeating Boston United 2–1 in a replay on 15 April 1964.

 In 1963–64, Scunthorpe United beat Grimsby Town in the first semi-final on 28 April 1964.
 In the final, held at Lincoln on 30 April 1964, the teams drew.

 In 1965–66, Lincoln City reached the final after a 1–1 draw with Grimsby Town, at Lincoln, on 29 March 1966.
 Scunthorpe United received a bye to reach the final.
 The final, played at Scunthorpe on 24 May 1966 was a draw.

 In 1966–67, Scunthorpe United beat Grimsby Town 3–2 at Grimsby on 7 November 1966 in the first semi-final.
-In the final, played week commencing 11 February 1967 at Lincoln, Lincoln City beat Scunthorpe United.
+In the final played 14 February 1967 at Lincoln, Lincoln City beat Scunthorpe United.

 In 1967–68, Lincoln City played Scunthorpe United in the first semi-final on 14 February 1968.
 Grimsby Town went on to win the cup.

 Six team knock-out, 1968–1976

 The Northern Premier League was founded in 1968 with Boston United and Gainsborough Trinity as founder members.
 At the same time they, along with Grantham, joined the three existing league clubs to form a six team knock-out competition played from the Quarter Final stage with two teams receiving a bye into the Semi Finals.
 The second tier of non-league sides competed for the Lincolnshire Senior 'A' Cup with the minor, mainly Lincolnshire league sides competing for the Lincolnshire Senior 'B' Cup.

-In 1968–69, Grantham Town and Scunthorpe United drew the first quarter-final at Grantham in October 1968.
+In 1968–69, Grantham Town and Scunthorpe United drew the first quarter-final at Grantham on 23 October 1968.
 The replay was held in Scunthorpe on 10 May 1969, with Scunthorpe winning.
 The second quarter-final between Lincoln City and Grimsby Town needed three attempts to obtain a result, with Lincoln finally winning.
 The first semi-final was between Boston United and Scunthorpe United at Boston on 24 April 1969, ending in a 1–1 draw.
 Boston United then withdrew as they were not prepared to visit Scunthorpe after 2 May 1969, and as Scunthorpe had two Fourth Division games already arranged for the week prior, this could not be agreed.
 In the second semi-final, Lincoln City beat Gainsborough Trinity on 28 April 1969.
 In the final, Lincoln City beat Scunthorpe United on 3 May 1969 at Lincoln.

 In 1969–70, Lincoln City reached the final by beating Grantham 5–1 away and Gainsborough Trinity 3–0 at home after a 3–3 draw away.
 Boston United reached the final by beating Scunthorpe United 5–3 in the semi-final at Scunthorpe.
 Lincoln City went on to win the final, played on 4 May 1970 at Boston.